avichai321/gradle-hello-world/README.md

     3. Check jar file version and run java - check the results

  # Other branches with Tasks
- task4 - the bonus Multistage Docker
+ - task4 - the bonus Multistage Docker
- task3-test-use-gradle-only - build project and Docker image with Gradle
+ - task3 - test-use-gradle-only - build project and Docker image with Gradle